 Survivors of incest may need an immediate response to manage the crisis that this type of violence can cause.
 Please, review the resources below and reach out to these crisis intervention services to ensure you or your loved one has the support they need.
 If you have questions, please, reach out to an organization in the Incest AWARE Alliance.

 Help for Those in Crisis.

 There is help for survivors of incest who are in crisis or who have just disclosed abuse.
-As a bystander, there are many ways you can help them stay safe and get immediate support.
-(Visit our page on Personal Support Options for more survivor resources.)
+If you are a survivor a supporter, there are many ways you can help yourself or another stay safe and get immediate support.
+Visit our page on Incest Survivors Support for more survivor resources.

 Offering personal support for survivors: As a supporter of an incest survivor in crisis or who has just disclosed their experience, at times it may feel overwhelming and bewildering.
 You may feel that you don’t know the best way to help the person you love, or be at a loss for how to respond to someone disclosing abuse to you.
 NSVRC’s Guide for Friends and Family of Sexual Violence Survivors is a good starting point for learning how best to help a traumatized person of any age.

 Here are some ways to assist incest survivors with multiple and sometimes immediate needs, both in the short and long-term:

 The “me too” organization has an excellent directory for crisis and sexual assault services and organizations that is searchable by location, community, need, and abuse experience.

 Stop It Now! has helpline, email, and chat options that provide tools and guidance for initiating difficult conversations about sexual abuse, planning actions to keep children safe, and coping with a crisis.